Download PDF: Propulsion_March2019.pdf

-SPINSAT, a 57 kg spacecraft launched in 2014, incorporated a set of solid motors (Figure 4.9 and Figure 4.10) which were part of the attitude control system and were developed by Digital Solid State Propulsion LLC (DSSP).
-The system was based on a set of Electrically Controlled Solid Propellant (ESP) thrusters that consisted of two coaxial electrodes separated by a thin layer of electric solid propellant.
-This material is highly energetic but non-pyrotechnic and allow for better burn control.
-They are only ignited if an electric current is applied, the lack of moving parts and duration control make the system suitable for small spacecraft.
+SPINSAT, a 57 kg spacecraft, was deployed from ISS in 2014 and incorporated a set of first generation solid motors, the CubeSat Agile Propulsion System which was part of the attitude control system developed by Digital Solid State Propulsion LLC (DSSP).
+The system was based on a set of Electrically-controlled Solid Propellant (ESP) thrusters that consist of two coaxial electrodes separated by a thin layer of electric solid propellant.
+This material is highly energetic but non-pyrotechnic and is only ignited if an electric current is applied.
+The thrust duration can be better controlled, and allows for better burn control, and the lack of moving parts make the system suitable for small spacecraft.

 Electric Propulsion Systems